 Watch your dogs if you're Truffle Hunting!

 If you suspect that your pet has consumed a poisonous mushroom, contact your veterinarian, pet emergency hospital, or the animal poison control center (there is a small fee for using this service).
+It is important to get your pet immediate care at a facility equipped to deal with mushroom poisoning cases.

 Have you ever called the animal poison control center?
 What was your experience like caring for your pet after toxic mushroom ingestion?
 Please let us know in the comments.